 You will find more details on the In-App campaign creation here in the documentation: In-App Campaign Edition.

-Unlike push notifications, In-App campaigns are not pushed to your users' device.
+Unlike push notifications, In-App campaigns are not pushed to your users' devices.

-Batch uses the first session to initialise the SDK and the information on all the running In-App Campaigns.
+Batch uses the first session to initialize the SDK and the information on all the running In-App Campaigns.